oseifrimpongg/airbnb-clone-project/README.md

 > This repository is the foundation for a real-world clone project as inititated by ALx.
 Each stage of development will be documented with commits and supporting markdown files for clarity and collaboration.

+## Team Roles

+In a real-world software engineering environment, collaboration across specialised roles ensures product quality, timely delivery, and scalability.
+Below are the key roles involved in the Airbnb Clone project:

+### Business Analyst
+Gathers and defines business requirements from stakeholders, ensuring that the development team builds features aligned with user and business goals.

+### Product Owner
+Owns the product vision and roadmap.
+Prioritises features based on business value, manages the product backlog, and serves as the liaison between stakeholders and the development team.

+### Project Manager
+Oversees the project timeline, resource allocation, and team coordination.
+Ensures deliverables meet deadlines and communicates progress or blockers to stakeholders.

+### UI/UX Designer
+Designs user interfaces and experiences that are intuitive, accessible, and visually appealing.
+Converts business needs into design mockups, wireframes, and user flows.

+### Software Architect
+Defines the high-level structure of the application.
+Makes key decisions around system design, technology stack, and scalability to ensure technical alignment with business needs.

+### Software Developer
+- **Backend Developer:** Implements the core application logic, API endpoints, database interactions, and security protocols.
+- **Frontend Developer:** (if applicable) Builds and integrates user-facing components based on UI/UX designs.

+### Quality Assurance (QA) Engineer
+Tests the application manually to catch bugs, verify functionality, and ensure usability across different user scenarios.

+### Test Automation Engineer
+Writes automated test scripts to validate system behaviours continuously.
+Improves test coverage, efficiency, and regression prevention during deployments.

+### DevOps Engineer
+Sets up and maintains the CI/CD pipelines.
+Manages infrastructure, automates deployments, and ensures system stability in production and staging environments.

+---

+> Each role contributes uniquely to the success of the project.
+Clear communication and well-defined responsibilities foster collaboration and accelerate progress.